The Great Salvation:

 Born into the family of God!
-The judicial penalty of sin taken away, tried and found innocence, Justified, the spirit quickened and made alive — think of it!
+The judicial penalty of sin taken away, tried and found innocent, Justified, the spirit quickened and made alive — think of it!

 Then there is Glorification: Salvation from the presence of sin.
 There is no other accurate and complete way to describe the three aspects of the Great Salvation: salvation is from the penalty of sin in Justification, and it is from the presence of sin in Glorification.
 This great salvation which has to do with the ever-present Christian principle of death, burial, resurrection and new life, will take place at the physical resurrection when Christ returns.
 A child of God, having died physically, is reborn in immortality.
 This mortal must put on immortality, said St. Paul to the great philosophers in I Corinthians 15:53.
 There is a spiritual body — and we shall have it.
 Just as there is a mortal body, the image of Adam which we have now, so we shall have that image of Christ, the spiritual body.
 That will be on the day of Christ’s second coming when we are reborn physically and delivered forever from the presence of sin.
 That is the final part of salvation.

 But the third aspect of the Great Salvation (which is the second in the Bible and in our experiences, but it is the third in the way we have organized this article) is Sanctification.
-Sanctification is the present salvation and it is from the power of sin.
-Sin brings death everywhere it appears and it will destroy our lives and rob us of our reward if we do not use the provisions that Christ has made for us to save them.
+Sanctification is the present salvation, and it saves us from the power of sin.
+Sin brings death everywhere it appears, and it will destroy our lives and rob us of our reward if we do not use the provisions that Christ has made for us to save them.
 This is the salvation that is relevant to the Christian today.
-Sanctification is the theme of the book of Hebrews and what most what most of the Scripture is about.
+Sanctification is the theme of the book of Hebrews, and what most what most of the Scripture is about.
 In the letters to the churches, when the word salvation is used, it is almost always about Sanctification.

 The Saving of the Life (Soul)

-From time to time we find people with various theological prescriptions who find this a bit demeaning and out of the mainstream.
-What an unmitigated hypocrisy.
-What a falsehood.
-The principle concern that occupies the center ground of every person in this world is his life.
+From time to time we find people with various theological prescriptions who say that it is demeaning and out of the mainstream to regard the the soul and life are the same thing.
+What an unmitigated hypocrisy, what a falsehood to disregard the principle concern that occupies the center ground of every person in this world is his life.

-Is it important?
+Is your life important?
 Is it worthwhile?
-Am I doing something with it that is meaningful?
-Am I laying up for myself anything against the future?
-Does anybody care what I am doing?
-Am I getting anywhere?
+Are you doing something with it that is meaningful?
+Are you laying up for yourself anything against the future?
+Does anybody care what you are doing?
+Are you getting anywhere?

 How important is your life?
 It was important enough to God to set in motion that part of the great salvation that has to do with your life — Sanctification.